 Have you ever had those moments when you are sure you remember something accurately and vividly, but then it turns out that you were wrong all the while?
 My memory played a vicious trick on me with dates.

-My mom is not well and I thought it would be nice to bake some treats for her to bring along to our visit a few weekends back.
+My mom is not well and I thought it would be nice to bake some treats for her.
+We were going to go visit, and I never want to go empty-handed.
 One of the things I made was a Date Walnut Loaf.
-Well, I was casually speaking with her on the phone and I mentioned I had made the loaf and I was bringing it to her.
+I was speaking with her on the phone and I told her about the loaf.
+I told her that I was bringing it to her.
 She asked me not to do so, because – get this! – she can’t stand the taste of dates!!!

-My childhood memories of my mom making Date Squares were obliterated!
-I swear, Dear Reader, I can remember the Date Squares she used to make and I was sure she loved to eat them just as much as I did.
-I guess I was wrong.
-Now I’m left wondering where the hell I got Date Squares from when I was a kid, because I know I ate a lot of them!
+My childhood memories of my mom making Date Squares are not real!
+I swear, Dear Reader, I can remember the Date Squares she used to make.
+I’m sure she ate them too.
+Guess I was wrong!
+Now I’m left wondering where the hell I the date squares came from when I was a kid.
+I know I ate a lot of them!

-Half of the Date Walnut Loaf is still in the freezer.
-And the Date Squares are quickly disappearing.
-I packaged up a bunch to give to one of our favourite cat sitters, Louise, and the rest we’ve been eating ourselves.
+I packaged up a bunch to give to one of our favourite cat sitters, Louise.
+The rest we’ve been eating ourselves.
 I even got McKenna to try one after she argued that she didn’t like dates.
-Well, she was wrong – she loved it!
+She loved it!
 John.e is a fan of Date Squares, so I guess I can say I made them for him.

-If you are the type to screw up your nose at Date Squares, I urge you to give them a try.
-These Date Squares a so moist, with just the right amount of sweet.
-I love the fact that the base of the square holds together quite firmly, while the crumb topping is exactly that – crumbly!
+If you are the type to screw up your nose at dates, I urge you to give these a try.
+These Date Squares are so moist, with just the right amount of sweet.
+I love the fact that the base of the square holds together quite firmly.
+While, the crumb topping is exactly that – crumbly!
 The filling is quite rich and has a creamy consistency.

 (This post was written prior to my mom’s passing in November.
 I’m just getting around to posting it now.
 In her memory, I’m leaving the post as is.)